nkuln/tweetsource/README.markdown

 Add reference to `TweetSource.dll` to your project.
 Also, you have to replace keys and secrets with ones you get from your application registered with Twitter

+Note: you will want to handle `SourceDown` event as this can give some clues when thing go wrong.

 ```c#
     static void Main(string[] args)
     {